 (originally posted on Design*Sponge)

 We’ve talked about customer service on Design*Sponge before, with some specifics that are helpful for both brick and mortar shops and online shops (and I’ll provide those links in my Resources section at the bottom of the article).
-I wanted to back up and discuss customer service in general, and how to leverage it as the most important tool for promoting your business.
+I wanted to back up and discuss customer service in general, and how to leverage it as one of the best marketing tools for small businesses.

 I believe so strongly in customer service that for years and years all of our business (and I mean ALL of it) came from word of mouth.
 Either clients telling their friends how great we were to work with, posting on their blog or forums about their experience with us (in the days before Twitter), or people seeing the “site by Aeolidia” link on all their favorite websites.

 How can you step up your customer service so people will evangelize for you, unprompted?

 Customer Service: The Easiest and Best Way to Get Business

 Customer service is every interaction you have with customers and potential customers, either direct, or indirect (such as information they find on your website).
 Customer service is completely in your control, and doesn’t take any special knowledge or tools – though of course I do have some knowledge and tools to share so you can be sure that you’re making the most of your time and your interactions.